talivneh/workshop-10/README.md

 ## Workshop steps:
 1. Clone this repository: `git clone git@github.com:monday-u-com/workshop-10.git`
 2. CD workshop-10 directory
-3. Explore `server/db` folder files - config (where we set connection details to our db), migrations (migration files will be added here), models (model definition of player entity)
+3. Explore `server/db` folder files - config (where we set connection details to our db) and models (model definition of player entity)
 4. Run `npm install`
 5. Run `npm start`
 6. Open browser and go to "http://localhost:3042/players" - this will load all players from our db